-- If you do not specify any cookie domain, AM uses the fully qualified name of the server, which implies that a host cookie is set rather than a domain cookie. - When configuring AM for Cross-Domain Single Sign-On (CDSSO), you must protect your AM deployment against cookie hijacking by setting a host cookie rather than a domain cookie.
-For more information, see "Enabling Restricted Tokens for CDSSO Session Cookies". - Do not configure a top-level domain as your cookie domain; browsers will reject them.
+When configuring AM for Cross-Domain Single Sign-On (CDSSO), you must protect your AM deployment against cookie hijacking by setting a host cookie rather than a domain cookie.
+For more information, see Restrict tokens for CDSSO session cookies.

+- Do not configure a top-level domain as your cookie domain because browsers will reject them.
 Top-level domains are browser-specific.
-For example, Firefox considers special domains like Amazon's web service (for example, ap-southeast-2.compute.amazonaws.com) to be a top-level domain . - Do not configure the cookie domain such that it starts with a dot (.) character.
+For example, Firefox considers special domains like Amazon's web service (for example, apsoutheast-2.compute.amazonaws.com) to be a top-level domain.
+(For a list of effective top-level domains, see https://publicsuffix.org/list/effective_tld_names.dat^[].) - Do not configure the cookie domain such that it starts with a dot (...) character.
 For example, configure example.com instead of .example.com. - If you are using Wildfly as the AM web container with multiple cookie domains, you must set the advanced server property, com.sun.identity.authentication.setCookieToAllDomains, to false.

-Set this property in the AM console, under Configure > Server Defaults > Advanced.
+Set this property in the AM admin UI, under Configure > Server Defaults > Advanced.

-- 3. Save your changes. - Restart AM or the container where it runs.
+3. Save your changes.

+4. Restart AM or the container where it runs.